VoltDB/voltdb/README.md

 - When disk persistence is required.
 - When the VoltDB Export feature is required.
-- When high availability features like like redundant clustering, live node rejoin, and multi-datacenter replication are required.
+- When high availability features like redundant clustering, live node rejoin, and multi-datacenter replication are required.

 Getting Help & Providing Feedback